Conditional Independence Testing for Discrete Distributions: Beyond $\chi^2$- and $G$-tests: Discussion

 Our work leaves several important avenues for future research.
 One prominent direction is to depoissonize other sample complexity results in the literature using the tools developed in this paper.
 For instance, one can reproduce the results of \cite{neykov2021minimax,kim2021local} for continuous CI testing without Poissonization.
 Another direction which may be fruitful to pursue is to devise a CI test that incorporates prior information about potential alternative distributions.
 For example, suppose that we are in an alternative setting where only a handful of conditional categories are significant.
 In this case, it is possible to obtain a substantial power gain by using sparse weights in the proposed statistics, and one could analyze the resulting tests.
 Additionally, it would be interesting to see whether \texttt{wUCI}-test or other tests without sample splitting can achieve the sample complexity~\eqref{Eq: general sample complexity} in general.
 We leave these interesting questions for future work.

 \paragraph{Acknowledgements.} This work was partially supported by funding from the NSF grants DMS-2113684 and DMS-2310632, as well as an Amazon AI and a Google Research Scholar Award to SB.
 MN acknowledges support from the NSF grant DMS-2113684.
+IK acknowledges support from the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (2022R1A4A1033384), and the Korea government (MSIT) RS-2023-00211073.